MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/azure-function-file-upload.md

 #intent: How to locally develop a file-upload serverless function then deploy that function to Azure.
 ---

-# Upload file to Azure Blob Storage with an Azure Function
+# <a name='#Azure Storage considerations when using Azure Functions'></a>Upload file to Azure Blob Storage with an Azure Function

 This article shows you how to create an Azure Function API, which uploads a file to Azure Storage using an _out_ binding to move the file contents from the API to Storage.

 * [Sample code](https://github.com/Azure-samples/js-e2e-azure-function-upload-file)

-## Azure Storage considerations when using Azure Functions
+## Solution architecture considerations

 The Azure Function **file upload limit is 100 MB**.
 If you need to upload larger files, consider either a browser-based approach or a server app.